 - 3 (90 grams) large egg whites

 - For the recipe the crust is prebaked.
 Prebaking ensures the crust will be nice and brown when the lemon filling is added.

-- Sift the powdered sugar, the flour and the almond flour into separate bowls
+- Sift the powdered sugar and the flour into separate bowls.

 - With a stand mixer beat the butter and salt together on medium speed until well combined, about 1 minute.
 Scrape down the sides of the bowl and add the powdered sugar.
 Mix on low speed until combine.
 Scrape down the sides of the bowl.